hardin47/website/Math58/Notes/05-CorReg.md

 #### Residual Plots {-}

-Within a residual plot, you should be looking for the same types of things you want in a scatter plot:
+Within a residual plot, you should be looking for the same types of things you want in a scatter plot.
+[See the residual plots provided in section \@ref(ex:cat).]

 * a roughly symmetric cloud of points above and below the horizontal line at zero, with a higher density of points close to the line than far from the line,
 * little noticeable curvature as we move from left to right along the X-axis, and
 * approximately equal variance of points above and below the line at all values of X.